gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 interchangeably.
 However, when I say *coding together* or *collaborative coding* this includes Pair Programming.
 When I say *Mob Programming* or *Ensemble Programming* I exclude Pair Programming.
+By the way: Yes, Mob Programming and Ensemble Programming mean the same thing and may be used interchangeably.
+It's just that the word "Mob" might be associated with something negative, whereas "Ensemble" is a more innocent term.
+However, I like to use "Mob" as a verb because it's so short and simple:

+- "Let's mob on this problem!"
+- "We have been mobbing on this problem."

 ## Solo Programming Considered Bad